 Homeownership transfers would be recorded using the technology.
 It would work the same way as when cryptocurrencies change hands.
 In the simplest terms, it is an online ledger that records the transaction.
 In applying it to real estate, the property is assigned a unique code.
 There would be a record every time of the date and name changes each time the property exchanges hands.

 The entire process would be streamlined, with all the information in one place.
 This would eliminate the need for a lot of paperwork.

 Theoretically, this would make title searches much more efficient.
 Those espousing the technology also claim it is secure since the block can only be altered by the participants.
 There are restrictions on who can make a change to the record, but there have been those that have taken advantage of the system in virtual currency, proving it is not perfect.

 There are claims buyers will no longer need to purchase title insurance.
 The entire property’s history needs to be recorded on blockchain to accomplish this, though.
 This seems a long way off, however.
 For now, you will still have to purchase the insurance at closing.

 While this could allow real estate to be traded like virtual currency, eliminating all the intermediaries seems far-fetched.
 Recent advances in technology have made it easier to connect real estate buyers and sellers.
 You can even take a virtual tour of the premises.

 However, while removing all middleman sounds attractive, real estate still requires the personal touch.
-Buyer’s agents and lawyers are still needed to provide you guidance based on your unique circumstances.
+Buyer’s Agent and lawyers are still needed to provide you guidance based on your unique circumstances.
 An agent is your expert advisor that knows the market and the properties very well.
-This cannot be replaced by technology.
+Technology can not replace this.